bitdust-io/docs/install.md

-To get some more insights or just to know how to start playing with software you can visit [BitDust Commands](https://bitdust.io/commands.html) page.
+To get some more insights or just to know how to start playing with software you can visit [BitDust Commands](commands.md) page.

-To get more info about API methods available go to [BitDust API](https://bitdust.io/api.html) page.
+To get more info about all API methods served by BitDust engine process go to [BitDust API](api.md) page.